Melanie Camp

-Melanie Camp is an Australian-born media professional based in Houston, Texas.
-One of five children, she grew up in Perth, Western Australia.
+Melanie Camp is a media professional based in Houston, Texas.

 Career

+Melanie Camp is a local television correspondent.
+She is part of the team on "Houston Life", a live, daytime lifestyle show that airs weekdays on KPRC-TV.

+Camp attempted to interview Shaquille O'Neal.

-Camp was a reporter for AM Buffalo, a weekday morning program on WKBW-TV, until longtime host Linda Pellegrino retired in December 2020.
+Camp was co-host on AM Buffalo, a weekday morning program on WKBW-TV, working alongside longtime host Linda Pellegrino, who retired in December 2020.
 After that, Camp started hosting the show.
+AM Buffalo was cancelled after 45 years.